sgabriel92/sgabriel92/README.md

 ### Hi there 👋

 I am Sebastian.
-Master of Electrical and Computer Engineering at the University of Washington in Seattle.
+Currently pursuing a Master of Science in Electrical and Computer Engineering at the University of Washington in Seattle.

 - 🔭 I’m currently working as a Research Assistant Computer Vision/Robotics Perception in the Robotics Lab @ University of Washington
 - 🌱 I’m currently learning Deep Learning